Using TransitTech to improve the 4 most important paratransit metrics• 6 min read

 Evaluating paratransit can take many forms, but there are some critical metrics that stand out.
 Find out how to give those numbers a boost.

-Agencies often have similar high-level goals for their traditional and paratransit systems: providing high quality service in a cost-effective manner.
-But the definition of “high quality” varies between traditional transit and paratransit, with the latter partly determined by compliance with specific Federal Transit Administration-issued guidelines.
-And the “cost-effectiveness” of a paratransit service can have a considerable impact on an agency’s bottom line if, as is the case for most services, the average cost-per-trip is 11 times higher than traditional public transit — and rising.
+Agencies often have similar high-level goals for their fixed-route and paratransit systems: providing high quality service in a cost-effective manner.
+But the definition of “high quality” varies between fixed-route transit and paratransit, with the latter partly determined by compliance with specific Federal Transit Administration-issued guidelines.
+And the “cost-effectiveness” of a paratransit service can have a considerable impact on an agency’s bottom line if, as is the case for most services, the average cost-per-trip is 11 times higher than fixed-route public transit — and rising.

 Collecting data on cost and quality metrics is critical as agencies look to evaluate their paratransit performance, and plan interventions to improve their offering and ensure its long-term financial sustainability.
 In recent years, more and more agencies are turning to TransitTech to upgrade their services and measure improvements on key performance metrics.
 With clear-eyed assessment, transit agencies have an opportunity to invest in efforts that will pay back.